SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

    :align: center

 The mathematical model used in pvfactors simulations is different depending on the simulation type that is run.
 In "full simulations", all of the reflections between the modeled surfaces are taken into account in the calculations.
-In "fast simulations", assumptions are made on the reflected irradiance from the environment surrounding the surface of interest.
+In "fast simulations", assumptions are made on the reflected irradiance from the environment surrounding the surfaces of interest.

 Full simulations